ApoGouv/resume/README.md

 - [x] **Mobile Tweaks** 🎛️ : Conditionally change render order of components on mobile devices.
 - [x] **Local Google Fonts** ℹ️ : We load Google Fonts locally to improve page loading times and avoid flashes of unstyled text (FOUT).
 - [x] **Expanded View** ℹ️ : Menu button that enable or disable the Expanded View (EV).
 During EV, we reveal more information regarding projects in a particular work.
 Also we make the profile as sticky when EV is enabled and we are on desktop.
 Finally, EV is not available when printing.
+- [x] **Routing** 🔖 Added second locale (en-US) to it's own route `/en` and introduced 404 error documents for non specified routes.
+With separate routes by locale we can now share and/or bookmark the resume to specific locale.

 ## Todo 📝